Piotr72us/budget-tracker/README.md

 ## Installation

-1. You can use the app directly in the browser through the deployed Heroku link: https://budgets-tracker.herokuapp.com/
+1. You can use the app directly in the browser through the deployed [Heroku Link](https://budgets-tracker.herokuapp.com/)
 2. You can click the icon in the address bar to enjoy the functionalities of the app with a standalone app on your mobile device.
 3. You can download this repository to your computer and open the app with command __node server__ or __npm start__